acedip/whenisdryday/README.md

 whenisdryday
 ============
-whenisdryday.in is a email subscription based service to inform users when is a dry day in India.
+whenisdryday.in is an email subscription based web service to inform users about dry day in India.
 Copyright (C) 2013  Anirudh singh shekhawat shekhawat.anirudh@gmail.com

 This program is free software: you can redistribute it and/or modify